 AS symptoms typically begin in early adulthood, more often in males than females.
 The major symptom is back pain, which can range from mild, temporary discomfort to severe, persistent pain and stiffening of the spine.
 Persistent inflammation can cause calcification that leads to fusion of two or more bones of the spine and, less frequently, the rib cage.
 Fusion of bones in the spine can cause immobility and a fixed, forward-leaning posture.
 Fusion of the rib cage can restrict the space in which the lungs must expand, thus compromising inhalation capacity and lung function.
 When onset of AS occurs during childhood, symptoms start in the hips, knees, or heels, and later in the spine.

 Prevalence statistics vary among sources.
 The Arthritis Foundation asserts that a half a million people in the US have AS, which would correlate roughly with a city the size of Sacramento.
-A study by Dean and colleagues states that in North America, 31.9 persons per 10,000 people have AS.
+A study by Dean and colleagues in 2014 found that in North America, 31.9 persons per 10,000 people have AS.
 Johns Hopkins Arthritis Center estimates that the prevalence of AS in the US is about 0.2-0.5%.
 What do those numbers mean?
 They essentially mean that AS is somewhat rare, but it’s important to keep in mind that AS is life-altering for those who have it.

 Judi Ebbert earned her PhD at the University of South Florida’s College of Public Health.
 She has worked at three NCI-designated comprehensive cancer centers and is a writer/editor at Moffitt Cancer Center.
 Judi has great interest in chronic disease prevention and treatment, and is an advocate for equitable access to care and optimal quality of life for all people.
 She loves swimming, her dogs and cats, great food, art, humor, and cinematic thrillers.
 She’s on Twitter at Judi@judithebbert.